singul4ri7y/promit/README.md

 showl 'Your name is : $name!';
 ```
 - Fast, stack-based bytecode interpreter with rich single-pass compiler.
-- Fully Object Oriented with class and instances.
+- Fully Object Oriented with classes and instances.
 ```dart
 const cities = [ 'New York', 'Constantinople', 'Sin City (Vegas)' ];